 However, not everyone loved this Batman, especially since he was a killer.
 Zack Snyder, the director, unsurprisingly defended this choice.
 He told fans at a Watchmen screening in March 2019, “It’s a cool point of view to be like, ‘My heroes are still innocent…My heroes didn’t commit any atrocities.’”
 However, he said, this viewpoint was akin to living in a “dream world.”
 This debate–whether or not Batman should kill–is certainly not a new one in the comic world and as such, several comic creators disagreed with Snyder.
 Comic author Gail Simone, for example, said, “It changes Batman if he is actually going out at night with the potential to kill people.
 One thing is crime prevention, saving innocents, the next is executions without trial.”

-The new Batman is, of course, Robert Pattinson.
-Although he’s perhaps best known for jump-starting a bunch of millennials into puberty as Edward Cullen, he’s spent recent years in much more interesting roles.
+The new masked hero is, of course, Robert Pattinson as Batman.
+Although he’s perhaps best known for jump-starting a bunch of millennials into puberty as Edward Cullen, he’s spent recent years in much more interesting roles, as can be seen in the Lighthouse trailer.
 He’s played a lot of oddballs, which is honestly great.
 Batman is a billionaire who dresses up in a bat costume so he can perform vigilantism.
 So, he’s not exactly run-of-the-mill.
 And the best Batmen have always been the weirdest choices.

 Salomé Gonstad is a freelance writer who grew up in the swampy wilds of south Alabama.
 When she's not yelling about pop culture on the internet, she's working on a supernatural thriller about her hometown.
 Also, we're pretty sure she's a werewolf.
 Email her at firstname.lastname@example.org.